Criminal Investigation and Detection Group: History

 On October 28, 1955, a Police Intelligence Branch was created by the CIS and in 1958 the investigation body was elevated to a division.
-The CIS, adopted Criminal Investigation Office as its new name on October 5, 1960 but reverted to its old name two months later.
-Criminal Investigation Office on October 5, 1960.
+The CIS, adopted Criminal Investigation Office as its new name on October 5, 1960, but reverted to its old name two months later.
 It was again renamed to Criminal Investigation Service Command (CISC) in 1989 and to its present name in 1999.

+Units

+Under the Director, it has three (3) deputies: